 I Want To Close My Business and Walk Away

-Before diving into the process of closing your business, it’s crucial to know whether your company is solvent or insolvent.
+Before closing your business, it’s crucial to know whether your company is solvent or insolvent.

 This determination will significantly impact the liquidation process and the steps you’ll need to take.

-In the following sections, we’ll discuss the differences between a solvent business and an insolvent business, as well as what you can expect during the liquidation process for each scenario.
+In the following sections, we’ll discuss the differences between a solvent business and an insolvent business and what to expect during the liquidation process for each scenario.

-This information will provide you with a clear understanding of your business’s current situation, allowing you to make informed decisions as you move forward.
+This information will help you clearly understand your business’s current situation and make informed decisions as you move forward.

 Solvent Business

-If your business is solvent, it means that it’s capable of paying its debts in full.
+If your business is solvent, it means it can pay its debts in full.
 In this situation, the appropriate liquidation process is called Members’ Voluntary Liquidation (MVL).

 This process allows a solvent company to cease trading and pay its creditors.
 Any remaining funds will be distributed amongst shareholders.